 How I used a price guide to save $80

 So here’s a true story of how I used a guide.
 Several years ago, I was looking for some Marx street lamps for my train layout.
 All the available price guides at the time stated $30 was a fair price in very good condition.
 Knowing that, I went hunting at the next train show.
 I quickly found a pair of them for $15.
-I bought them, of course.
+Sold.
 I saw a couple more for $20 apiece, so I bought those too.
 When I saw a couple of people selling singles for $40, I had to make a decision whether to buy, haggle or keep walking.
 Frankly, $40 wasn’t too far out of line but I decided not to buy.
 But was it a rip-off?
 Most people would say yes, but I say no. Here’s why.

 Had I bought all of them, I would have spent $135 for six lights, yielding an average of $22.50 per light.
 The average is still below the book value of $30.
 That’s why I say $40 wasn’t too far out of line.
 It’s high, but if I complain about that price that’s $10 above average, I have to complain about my below-average prices too.
 I can’t have it both ways.